xnell90/Music-Genre-Classifier/data/README.md

 The dataset will come from multiple sources including:

-1. My Personal Music Collection
+1. My Personal Music Collection (Complete)
-2. Audio Set
+2. Audio Set (In Progress)
-3. Free Music Archive
+3. Free Music Archive (In Progress)

 For the python code that was used to extract the data, see the scripts folder (coming soon...).